 Many of Croatia‘s beaches are rocky or pebbly beaches – which is not to everyone’s taste.
 The water is clear and stunning, but it really comes down to whether you like sandy beaches or not.

-If asked for one of the best foods in the world, many would probably name Italy in their top 3.
+If asked for one of the world’s best foods, many would probably name Italy in their top 3.

-And Italy does have some amazing food – pizza and pasta are just some of the delicious food options.
+Italy has some amazing food – pizza and pasta are just some of the delicious food options.
 Let’s not forget about antipasto and gelato.

-Yes, food in Italy is great and I don’t know anyone who seriously dislikes Italian food.
+Yes, the food in Italy is great, and I don’t know anyone who seriously dislikes Italian food.
 There are, however, some big differences between southern and northern Italian food (I am more into southern Italian food, with its vegetables).

 BUT Croatia is actually also known for good food – seafood and meat lovers especially are in heaven in Croatia.
-Food here is heavier though not bad.
-Yes, you can find international dishes (like the Indian food in the picture), too but that is not typical Croatian food.
+The food here is heavier though not bad.
+You can find international dishes (like the Indian food in the picture), but that is not typical Croatian food.

-Yes, Croatia also has a long history of wine production, and if you drive through Croatia, you will find many vineyards along the way – but when competing against Italy, Croatia gets the short end of the stick.
+Yes, Croatia also has a long history of wine production.
+If you drive through Croatia, you will find many vineyards along the way – but when competing against Italy, Croatia gets the short end of the stick.

 Where to Go?
 Croatia or Italy?

-This comparison is totally based on my own judgement – of course, I tried to back it up here and there with facts, BUT please do not take it too personally.
+This comparison is totally based on my own judgment.
+Of course, I tried to back it up here and there with facts, BUT please do not take it too personally.

 It should help you find the perfect destination – we are all different and are all looking for different things when traveling.
 Both share a lot of similarities, but also some differences.

-I do like both countries and have enjoyed my times there.
-But of course, it is not only we humans that are different, but also our countries.
+I do like both countries and have enjoyed my time there.
+But of course, it is not only we humans that are different but also our countries.
 Maybe you agree, or maybe you disagree and have had different experiences.
 Either way, don’t take my opinion for fact, though I try to be as honest as I can be!